Leaving the Googleverse

-As FarceBook and the GoogleBeast come to resemble each other more and more, it probably makes sense to merge this into the work I did on Fyre Exyt.
-Once I have successfully removed all my wanted data from Google service to reliable alternatives, and deleted my Google account, that will be the final step in this work.
+As FarceBook and the (Go)Ogle come to resemble each other more and more, it probably makes sense to merge this into the work I did on Fyre Exyt.
+Once I have successfully removed all my wanted data from Google service to reliable replacements, and deleted my Google account, that will be the final step in this work.

 I have gone back to using RiseUp.net for "work" email, and set up a new address on OpenMailBox for personal email.
 One consequence of setting up a separate email address for personal use is that I notice that people don't really use email for general chatter anymore.
-I guess because most people do this in FarceBook or other "social networks" walled gardens.
+I guess because most people do this in FarceBook or other "social network" walled gardens.
 I originally learned about RiseUp from a guy I met at a festival who had a RiseUp address, and I trusted them because I recognized the handles of a number of the geeks from my Indymedia days.
-I found OpenMailBox from the list the Free Software Foundation maintains of email providers that use only free code software on their servers.
+I found OpenMailBox from the list the Free Software Foundation maintains of email providers that use only free code software on their servers, which also mentions RiseUp.
 Like a lot of people now, I'm looking into hosting my own email using my Disintermedia domain.
 There's a lot of security people claiming this is too hard for non-specialists to do properly, but there are various free code projects like MailPile trying to make it easier.

 Google Hangouts provides one-to-one and group chat, using text, voice, and video.
 It also allows voice/video chats to be recorded, for upload to YouTube.
 I've been assembling info about voice/ video chat on the